UCSD-SEELab/iot-dataset/sleep-edf/README.md

 ## Getting started

 Using the [deepsleepnet repo](https://github.com/akaraspt/deepsleepnet) , the dataset can be downloaded by running `download_physionet.sh` .
 This scripts downloads the dataset directly from the source, [ Physionet ](https://www.physionet.org/content/sleep-edfx/1.0.0/ ).
-To preprocess the dataset, run  `preparephysionet.py` , which
+To preprocess the dataset, run  `python preparephysionet.py` , which

 - Merges the N3 and N4 stages into a single stage
 - Only includes data from 30 minutes before and after sleep periods, as the task is only concerned with classifiying sleep stages.